zmarg1/CSCoursePlanner/README.md

 ## Usage

-You can visit the app here: [planUMBC](https://planumbc.vercel.app)
+You can visit the app here: [planUMBC](https://planumbc.vercel.app).
+Then, make sure to login or sign-up to use.

 To run planUMBC locally: